 Go to the converter tool.
 No installation or sign-up is required.

 Drag and drop your .excalidraw or .excalidraw.md file into the drop zone.
 You can also click to browse.
+The source format is auto-detected.
 Batch conversion is supported — drop multiple files at once.

 Click “Download” to save the converted file.
 Open it in diagrams.net or the Draw.io desktop app.